lisa-lumos/politics-economics-books/01-why-nations-fail.md

 The broad distribution of political rights in the US guaranteed equal access to finance and loans.
 This in turn ensured that those with ideas and inventions could benefit from them.

 ## Path-dependent change
+The world economy boomed in the 1850s, and innovations in transportation, such as the steamship and the railway, led to a huge expansion of international trade.
+This meant that the elites in the resource rich Mexico could enrich themselves by exporting raw materials to industrializing North America or Western Europe.
+They made a "path-dependent" change, leading only to the next stage of the institutions that had already made much of Latin America poor and unequal.

+Globalization made the large open spaces of the Americas (the open frontiers) valuable.
+- In the US, a long series of legislative acts, ranging form the Land Ordinance of 1785, to the Homestead Act of 1862, gae broad access to frontier lands.
+This created an egalitarian (equal) and economically dynamic frontier.
+- In most Latin America countries, Frontier lands were allocated to elites, making such people even more powerful.

 ## Making a billion or two